 |50" Length x 22" Girth (~30lbs)|

-This big Blue Catfish was caught in the Potomac River near Washington DC.
+This big Blue Catfish was caught in the Potomac River, on a last-minute trip to Washington DC.
 It hit a piece of cut Bluegill like a freight train, nearly pulling the rod into the water.
 I was super happy to have caught such a nice specimen, especially since I spent the day before being avoided by them in an area where they're supposed to be very abundant.

 I was a bit late to the Common Carp fishing scene, having only started targeting them in Spring 2017.
 I had been missing out; these have to be some of the strongest fighting fish in our waters, second only to sturgeon.
 The specimen above is my largest so far but I would not be surprised to catch a bigger one soon; they are quickly becoming one of my favourite game fish.
 Not only do they put up incredible fights, but they require a lot of technique to catch and the fishing style is quite relaxing.
 The fish above nearly spooled me in a small tributary of the St-Lawrence River.

 Northern Pike are one of the fish where it's been a long time since I've broken my pb.
 Although I've caught many other fish in the 10-15lb range since this monster, hitting that 20lb mark again remains one of my goals to this day.
 This one was caught in Lake Massawippi while fishing in early May for Lake Trout.
 In fact, it even coughed up a small Lake Trout while in the net!

 |31" Length (~12lbs)|

 This one was actually caught while I was jigging for Sauger in the St-Lawrence River during the 2018 CFN Fish-Off.
 Needless to say, it was quite a surprise to hook into something so large while targeting one of North America's less exciting species (2nd only to Walleye lol).